George Gordon, 1st Duke of Gordon

-Following the Glorious Revolution and the overthrow of James VII, the Duke held Edinburgh Castle against the Protestant Conventionists.
-However, he is remembered as being "vacillating in his defence" and eventually surrendered the Castle on 14 June 1689.
+Following the Glorious Revolution and the overthrow of James VII, the Duke held Edinburgh Castle for the Jacobite cause against the Williamite Conventionists.
+Gordon held out for six months, in total (December 1688 to June 1689).
+On 18 March, 1689, Viscount Dundee, intent on raising a rebellion in the Highlands, climbed up the western side of the Castle Rock to urge Gordon to hold the castle against the new King.
+Gordon agreed and held out for a further three months.
+However, he is remembered by some as being "vacillating in his defence" and eventually surrendered the Castle on 14 June 1689.
 As a result of his actions in Edinburgh, he was received somewhat coldly by King James at his residence in exile, the Château de Saint-Germain-en-Laye, near Paris.
 On his return to Scotland he was confined on parole.
 Shortly after this, his Duchess left him and retired to a convent in Flanders.
 The Duke temporarily regained favour with the accession of Queen Anne in 1702 and was recognised by her as a Knight of the Thistle when she revived the Order on 31 December 1703.

 In March 1707, he was arrested along with other Jacobite Lords and was confined to Edinburgh Castle for being implicated in the aborted Jacobite invasion.
 For his long-suffering Duchess, this was the final straw, and she obtained a deed of separation from her husband.
 The historian Macky, in his book Characters, observed the Duke and said that "he hath a great many links, but they do not make a complete chain; is certainly a very fine gentleman and understands conversation and the belles lettres; is well bred.
 He is handsome and taller than the ordinary size; thin, dresses well; but is somewhat finical, resembling the French".